axelvag/Game_of_Life/README.md

 # Game_of_life

 > This project is an implementation of Conway's Game of Life in C++.
-The Game of Life is a cellular automaton that evolves over time based on a set of simple rules.ame in C++ that will test your memory!
-Flip the cards over to find matching pairs.
+The Game of Life is a cellular automaton that evolves over time based on a set of simple rules in C++ with graphic library (GraPic).

 ![image](image/Jeudelavie1.jpg)
 ![image](image/Jeudelavie2.jpg)